Email marketing is one of the highly effective marketing channels for your business, and it is constantly evolving.

-The next email is suggested in the streamline is ‘The Case Study Email” where clearly you will present a case study of how your customer uses your product and benefits from it.
+The next email suggested in the streamline is ‘The Case Study Email,” where clearly you will present a case study of how your customer uses your product and benefits from it.

 The case study helps them to practically understand how your product is helping people just like them.

 The more data points they have regarding the product and its success, the more confident they become about buying it.